Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_asset_catalog.md

 ### Create an asset

-An asset is a resource that has business value, something that an API Provider might want to expose to API Consumers via the marketplace.
+An asset is a resource that has business value, something that an API Provider might want to expose to API Consumers via the Marketplace.
 The asset resource is a scope, which aggregates the business value.

 Run the following command to create an asset: